-3-D printers are the latest trend which has numerous applications in many fields.
-For example many companies throughout the world is using 3-D printers to grow the complex tissues and organs of the human body.
+3-D printers are the latest trend that has numerous applications in many fields.
+For example, many companies throughout the world are using 3-D printers to grow the complex tissues and organs of the human body.

-There has been successful attempts in creating human ear and 3-D printing bone tissue.
+There have been successful attempts in creating human ear and 3-D printing bone tissue.

-Scientists in Spain have developed 3-D printing that is able to produce human skin that can be transplanted into patients cosmetic engineering and even drug testing as well.
+Scientists in Spain have developed 3-D printing that can produce human skin that can be transplanted into patients’ cosmetic engineering and even drug testing as well.

 The plasma-based, two-layered skin produced by the printer has been used to treat burns and other wounds in a large number of patients.

-The 3D printer uses biological components instead of using cartridge of colored inks which is usually associated with normal printing.
-Researchers say that these bio-inks are the key for successful 3-D printing of human organs and tissue.
+The 3D printer uses biological components instead of using a cartridge of colored inks, which is usually associated with normal printing.
+Researchers say that these bio-inks are the key to successful 3-D printing of human organs and tissue.

-With existing plasma-based, these 3D bio printers develops two layers of skin which are epidermis and dermis.
-First it prints the epidermis, that includes the protective outermost layer which comprises keratinized cells.
+With existing plasma-based, these 3D bioprinters develop two layers of skin, which are epidermis and dermis.
+First, it prints the epidermis, which includes the protective outermost layer, which comprises keratinized cells.
 Then, it prints thicker dermis and is completed with fibroblasts that make collagen (the protein which gives skin its strength and elasticity).

-The most important part is knowing how to mix the biological components, in what conditions to work with them so that the cells don’t deteriorate, and how to correctly deposit the product, says one of the researchers Juan Francisco del Cañizo.
+The most important part is knowing how to mix the biological components, in what conditions to work with them so that the cells don’t deteriorate, and how to deposit the product correctly, says one of the researchers Juan Francisco del Cañizo.

-A computer is used for controlling the bioprinting process in order to precisely deposit the bio-inks on a print bed to make the skin.
+A computer is used for controlling the bioprinting process to precisely deposit the bio-inks on a print bed to make the skin.

-The researchers had carried out two types of test on the skin in which one in test tubes and the other was to test for more long-term effects in a living animal even after transplantation into immunodeficient mice.
-The result was that in both the cases the generated skin was very similar to human skin and, furthermore, it was indistinguishable from bilayered dermo-epidermal equivalents, handmade in our laboratories.
+The researchers had carried out two types of tests on the skin in which one in test tubes and the other was to test for more long-term effects in a living animal even after transplantation into immunodeficient mice.
+The result was that in both cases, the generated skin was very similar to human skin, and it was indistinguishable from bilayered dermo-epidermal equivalents, handmade in our laboratories.